Tenth Birthday

 Blood Tests

 The blood test is the legally necessary part of a Paragon's tenth birthday--every citizen of the Kingdom of Crathlia must be tested on their tenth birthday for legal classification and records.
-Currently, Katherine Desfade Weatherby's DWMST method for testing power level makes results pratically instantaneous, which is a significant factor behind the increased celebration of a child's tenth birthday in Paragon society.
+Currently, Katherine Desfade Weatherby's DWMST method for measuring power carrier concentration makes results pratically instantaneous, which is a significant factor behind the increased celebration of a child's tenth birthday in Paragon society.
 Typically, the honoree is taken to testing centers in the early morning, around 8 or 9 AM, in order for party planners to have more time to plan for the festivities and process the implications of the score.
 This is the most unpleasant part for honorees who dislike needles (as I do), but the finger-stick is quick and relatively painless.

 Celebration